thwill1000/mmb4l/README.md

 `pos% = PEEK(DATAPTR)`

 Gets the current value of the "virtual pointer" used to track where the [READ](#read) command reads `DATA` from.
-Note that this value is opaque and whilst it can be stored it should not be manipulated other than passing it to the `POKE DATAPTR ptr%` command.
+ * This value is opaque and whilst it can be stored it should not be manipulated other than passing it to the `POKE DATAPTR ptr%` command.

 ### POKE

 `POKE DATAPTR ptr%`

 Sets the value of the "virtual pointer" used to track where the [READ](#read) command reads `DATA` from.
-Only values of `ptr%` previously retrieved by calling `PEEK(DATAPTR)` should be passed to this command.
+ * Only values of `ptr%` previously retrieved by calling `PEEK(DATAPTR)` should be passed to this command.

 ### PRINT

-`Print @(x%, y%) expression`
+`PRINT @(x%, y%) expression`

 Outputs text to the console/terminal at a given character position followed by a carriage return/newline pair.
  * Unlike the CMM2 `x%` and `y%` are both obligatory and in character (not pixel) coordinates.
 There is no `mode` parameter.